The first organized city in Europe.

 FOLK ART MUSEUM

-In the village Portianou is the Folklore Museum, housed in a traditional building, characterized as a monument, which represents an archetypal example of folk architecture of this lemnian village.
+In the village Portianou is the Folklore Museum, housed in a traditional building, characterized as a monument, which represents an archetypal example of folk architecture of this Lemnian village.
 It consists of eight rooms and a marquee.
 Inside you can see traditional folk costumes in special display cases dating from 1800, as well as examples of weaving, a spinning wheel, warps, and various knitting tools.
-Board, pinakotes, the hundredweight and several pitchers.
+Among them boards, the hundredweight and several pitchers.
 Visitors can also admire a fitted kitchen with traditional fireplace, utensils and the daily household objects of yesteryear.
-In our second floor there is a traditional living room and a fine wooden chest.
+On the second floor there is a traditional living room and a fine wooden chest.
 A wedding bed with handmade linen and beautiful lace is also located here.
 In the outdoor area there are agricultural tools used for carving, threshing, winnowing and harvesting.
 In the same area you can also see the traditional threshing floor.

 Operation from July 15 to September 15 daily